Aluminium: Electron shell

-An aluminium atom has 13 electrons, arranged in an electron configuration of [Ne] 3s^{2} 3p^{1}, with three electrons beyond a stable noble gas configuration.
+An aluminium atom has 13 electrons with an electron configuration of [Ne] 3s^{2} 3p^{1}, with three electrons beyond a stable noble gas configuration.
 Accordingly, the combined first three ionization energies of aluminium are far lower than the fourth ionization energy alone.
 Such an electron configuration is shared with the other well-characterized members of its group, boron, gallium, indium, and thallium; it is also expected for nihonium.
 Aluminium can surrender its three outermost electrons in many chemical reactions (see below).
-The electronegativity of aluminium is 1.61 (Pauling scale).
+The electronegativity of aluminium is 1.61 on the Pauling scale.

-A free aluminium atom has a radius of 143 pm.
+A free aluminium atom has an atomic radius of 143 pm.
 With the three outermost electrons removed, the radius shrinks to 39 pm for a 4-coordinated atom or 53.5 pm for a 6-coordinated atom.
-At standard temperature and pressure, aluminium atoms (when not affected by atoms of other elements) form a face-centered cubic crystal system bound by metallic bonding provided by atoms' outermost electrons; hence aluminium (at these conditions) is a metal.
+At standard temperature and pressure, aluminium atoms (when not affected by atoms of other elements) form a face-centered cubic crystal system bound by metallic bonding provided by atoms' outermost electrons; hence, aluminium (at these conditions) is a metal.
 This crystal system is shared by many other metals, such as lead and copper; the size of a unit cell of aluminium is comparable to that of those other metals.
-The system, however, is not shared by the other members of its group; boron has ionization energies too high to allow metallization, thallium has a hexagonal close-packed structure, and gallium and indium have unusual structures that are not close-packed like those of aluminium and thallium.
-The few electrons that are available for metallic bonding in aluminium metal are a probable cause for it being soft with a low melting point and low electrical resistivity.
+This system, however, is not shared by the other members of its group: boron has ionization energies too high to allow metallization, thallium has a hexagonal close-packed structure, and gallium and indium have unusual structures that are not close-packed like those of aluminium and thallium.
+The few electrons that are available for metallic bonding in aluminium are a probable cause for it being soft with a low melting point and low electrical resistivity.